 Adidas x Beyonce IVY PARK

-In April 2019, iconic artist and woman-in-power Beyonce joined partnership with Adidas.
+In April 2019, iconic artist and woman-in-power, Beyonce joined a partnership with Adidas.
 Which she referred to as âa proven, dynamic leaderâ.
 The collaborators dropped their gender-neutral take on IVY PARK apparel and footwear in January 2020.
 Read more about this golden collaboration here.

 Adidas x Pharrell Williams